Energinet-DataHub/greenforce-frontend/README.md

 _Note: Certain library types should not have a name; in that case simply omit the `-<library name>` suffix._

-Following is an exhaustive list of permitted library types, their description, name and which other **library**\* types they are allowed to depend on:
+Following is an exhaustive list of permitted library types, what they should contain, their name and which other **library**\* types they are allowed to depend on:

 <sub>\* Only
 libraries of type `data-access` may have dependencies to apps and only apps of type